renovatebot/renovate/docs/usage/key-concepts/scheduling.md

 ## Default behavior

-By default Renovate bot runs as often as its administrator has configured it to (e.g. hourly, daily, etc).
+By default, Renovate bot runs as often as its administrator has configured it to (e.g. hourly, daily, etc.).
 The exact frequency at which Renovate can process individual repositories depends on the combination of how often it runs, how many repositories are installed, and whether there's a lot of work to be done in each repository (e.g. if a commonly used dependency has recently received a new update, which triggers a lot of PRs to be created).

 By default, Renovate schedules use the UTC timezone.